1993–94 Houston Rockets season: NBA playoffs

-In the 1994 NBA Finals, the Rockets defeated the New York Knicks in seven games after trailing 3–2, and won their first ever NBA championship in franchise history; it was the Rockets' third NBA Finals appearance, after 1981 and 1986.
-Olajuwon was the only player of the 1985–86 Rockets to still be on the 1993–94 team.
-By winning the NBA Finals Most Valuable Player award, Olajuwon also became the first player to win regular season MVP, Defensive Player of the Year, and Finals MVP in the same season.
-The Rockets also became the first team from the Midwest Division since the Milwaukee Bucks, 23 years prior to win the NBA title.
+This was the Rockets' third NBA Finals appearance, after 1981 and 1986; Olajuwon was the only player from the 1985–86 Rockets team to still be on the 1993–94 team.
+By winning the Finals MVP award, Olajuwon also became the first player ever to win regular season MVP, Defensive Player of the Year, and Finals MVP in the same season.
+The Rockets also became the first team from the Midwest Division since the Milwaukee Bucks, 23 years prior to win an NBA title.